City life is busy—and so is city government.

 Cities have always faced challenges informing and serving their citizens.
 Modern kiosks go a long way toward solving these challenges.
 Not only do they provide a direct connection between government and citizen, they can also incorporate the vibrancy of the surrounding community to create a truly engaging experience.

-It's easy to see why kiosks have become such a central technology for smart cities—and a central hub for local communities.
+It's easy to see how kiosks can become a central technology for smart cities—and a central hub for local communities.